ethereum/portal-blog/pages/posts/light-clients.md

 - The Portal Network provides decentralized access to historical block data, enabling EIP 4444 (history expiry), allowing for lighter full nodes.
 - Full nodes can be made lighter by expiring state data, but this requires multiple difficult protocol upgrades. (non inclusive list is Verkle tries, and address space expansion)
 - There are currently no lightweight ways for clients to verify block execution.
 Proof systems such as SNARKs are expected to enable lightweight verification state transitions but more research is required.
-- Further into the future, stateless clients will provide very lightweight access to Ethereum, but there are substantial prerequisites that must be shipped first, including Verkle tries.
+- Further into the future, stateless clients will provide very lightweight Ethereum nodes that can support validators and gossip transactions but cannot answer questions about Ethereum's state.
+There are substantial prerequisites that must be shipped before stateless clients can exist, including Verkle tries.

 ## What is a light client?